-You can add the insurance to your parcels manually when you configure your shipping options or with an Automation Rule.
+You can manually add insurance to your parcels when configuring your shipment or have ShipStation add it automatically with an Automation Rule.

-If you added insurance to a shipment and need to learn how to file a claim, go to our How do I file an Insurance claim? help article.
+If you added insurance to a shipment and need to know how to file a claim, visit our How do I file an Insurance claim? help article.

 There are several ways to manually add insurance in ShipStation:

-You can also create an Automation Rule that will add insurance to shipments when the orders import and meet the rule criteria (for example, the order contains a specific item, exceeds a certain order amount, or ships to a specific location).
+You can also create an Automation Rule that will add insurance to shipments when the orders import and meet the rule's criteria (for example, the order contains a specific item, exceeds a certain value, or ships to a specific location).

 The sections below explain each way to add insurance in ShipStation.